Technology

 • Any alteration to the electronic signature made after affixing such signature is detectable;

 Meaning: Any alterations made to the document or the attached e-signature should be detectable.
-Users can fulfill this requirement by employing encryption techniques.
+Users can fulfil this requirement by employing encryption techniques.

 • An e-signature is considered valid only if it is accompanied by an audit trail.